« Back to ALL

 RIVERWOODS: Restoring riparian woodlands

 Temperature modelling undertaken as part of the Scottish River Temperature Monitoring Network (SRTMN) has identified that waters across Scotland, particularly in the uplands, are now at high risk.
-In 2018, 70% of Scotland's rivers experienced temperatures which cause thermal stress in juvenile salmon.

 The image to the left shows the Kyle catchment; red indicates a temperature record of above 26.3C.
 These rivers are some of the most vulnerable to thermal stress during climate change – that's bad news for fish.
 Atlantic salmon, a cold-adapted species, cannot grow and develop from juveniles to adults in temperatures above 23C.
 Likewise for trout, temperatures of 30C are lethal.